 - change of the chemical’s trade name

-- changes in the enterprise details, such as change of the undertaking's name
+- changes in the business’s details, such as its name

 - change in the chemical’s composition

-- new or changed information on the chemical’s hazardous properties
+- new information or changes relating to the chemical’s hazardous properties

-The quantity information is used for estimating the amount of chemical substances on the Finnish market to establish, for example, how many tonnes of 2-propanol there were or how many products contained it in 2009.
+The information is used for estimating the amount of chemical substances on the Finnish market in order to establish, for example, how many tonnes of 2-propanol there were or in how many preparations it was found in 2009.

-The quantity information in the Chemical Products Register cannot be used to draw conclusions about the products of an individual enterprise.
+The quantitative information held in the system cannot be used to draw conclusions on the products of individual businesses.

-Quantity information on substances is also available in the SPIN database (Substances in Preparations in Nordic Countries).
+Quantitative information about substances is also available from the SPIN (Substances in Preparations in Nordic Countries) database.

-Tukes will charge the fee in two instalments over the year.
-Tukes will charge for the chemical notifications that are required by law.
+Tukes charges the annual processing fees in two instalments.
+Tukes only charges businesses for chemical notifications that are required by law.

 Ministry of Social Affairs and Health Decree on submission of information on chemicals (553/2008)